 Obtain emergency contact information and learn more about Visitor Safety at Gulf Islands National Park Reserve.

 What you need to know

 - Respect closures for special preservation areas.
-Stay at least 100 metres from islets and marine wildlife.
+Keep 200 metres away from all killer whale populations in B.C and stay at least 100 metres from islets and other marine wildlife.
 Observe marine wildlife viewing guidelines.

 - It is illegal to consume alcohol in public places, including day use areas, beaches and docks.